 So if you’re someone who understands not only what makes a great event, but also how to make it happen, event planning could be for you.

-From weddings and birthday parties to conferences and other corporate events – there are plenty of people and companies out there who’ll pay good money to make sure their important day goes off without a hitch.
+From weddings and birthday parties to conferences and other corporate events, plenty of people and companies will pay to make sure their important day goes off without a hitch.

-Event planners will typically speak to clients to establish what they’d like the event to be like.
-Some people know this already and just need someone to put it into action, while others will look to their event planner to make creative suggestions based on their likes and preferences.
+Event planners typically speak to clients to establish what they’d like from the event.
+Some people know this already and just need someone to put it into action, while others will look to their event planner to make creative suggestions based on their preferences.

-Event planners can be responsible for organising details such as decor, catering, entertainment, and transport, and might also be involved with overseeing the smooth running of the event on the day.
+Event planners can be responsible for organising details such as decor, catering, entertainment, and transport.
+They might also be involved in overseeing the event on the day.

-The most effective way to start winning clients and build up your experience is to help plan events for friends and family, or for local community groups.
-This will help you build up a portfolio and showcase your work to future clients.
-It can also be helpful to contact local event planners to ask if you can shadow them to find out more about how they work.
+The most effective way to win clients and build up your experience is to help plan events for friends and family, or local community groups.
+This will help you form a portfolio and showcase your work to future clients.
+It can also help to contact local event planners and ask if you can shadow them to learn more about how they work.

-Qualifications aren’t essential for this role, but it can still be useful to take an event management course online to boost your skills and enhance your credibility.
-This will also give you more information about setting up your own business.
+Qualifications aren’t essential for this role, but it can still be useful to take an online event management course to boost your skills and enhance your credibility.
+This will also give you more information on setting up your own business.

 16. Tutoring